 - A. Towers shall either maintain a galvanized steel finish, subject to any applicable governmental or engineering standards, or be painted a neutral color, so as to reduce visual obtrusiveness. - B. At a tower site, the design of the tower buildings and related structures shall, to the maximum extent possible, use materials, colors, textures, screening and landscaping that will blend the tower facilities with the natural setting and environment. - C. Towers shall be landscaped with a buffer of plant materials that effectively screens the view of the tower compound from adjacent residential property.
 The standard buffer shall consist of a landscaped strip at least ten (10) Feet wide outside the perimeter of the compound.
 Natural vegetation is preferred.
 In locations where the visual impact of the tower would be minimal, the landscaping requirement may be reduced or waived entirely. - D. Existing mature tree growth and natural land forms on the site shall be preserved to the maximum extent possible.
 In some cases, such as towers sited on large wooded lots, natural growth around the property may be deemed a sufficient buffer. - E. No lights shall be mounted on the tower except as may be required by the Federal Communications Commission, Federal Aviation Administration, or other governmental authority with jurisdiction.
-If lighting is required, it shall be designed, installed, and maintained to cause the least disturbance to surrounding viewpoints, consistent with applicable governmental regulations. - F. No signs of any kind shall be mounted on the tower except as may be required by applicable governmental regulations. - 426.3 Post-Development Submissions - A. The Township shall be notified of any change in ownership of a Communications Tower. - B. On or before June 30 of each year, the owner of a Communications Tower shall provide the Township with the following: - (1) A statement of the number and kinds of communications equipment located on the tower and reasonable proof or certification that such communications equipment is being operated and maintained in accordance with applicable FCC license and regulatory requirements. - (2) The name, address and telephone number for the operator of the communications tower.
+If lighting is required, it shall be designed, installed, and maintained to cause the least disturbance to surrounding viewpoints, consistent with applicable governmental regulations. - F. No signs of any kind shall be mounted on the tower except as may be required by applicable governmental regulations.

+426.3 Post-Development Submissions

+- A. The Township shall be notified of any change in ownership of a Communications Tower. - B. On or before June 30 of each year, the owner of a Communications Tower shall provide the Township with the following: - (1) A statement of the number and kinds of communications equipment located on the tower and reasonable proof or certification that such communications equipment is being operated and maintained in accordance with applicable FCC license and regulatory requirements.

-C. The Communications Tower must be inspected at the time of its construction and not less frequently than every two (2) years thereafter by an expert who is regularly involved in the maintenance, inspection and/or erection of such structures.
+- (2) The name, address and telephone number for the operator of the communications tower. - C. The Communications Tower must be inspected at the time of its construction and not less frequently than every two (2) years thereafter by an expert who is regularly involved in the maintenance, inspection and/or erection of such structures.
 At a minimum, this inspection shall be conducted in accordance with the Tower Inspection Class checklist provided in the Electronics Industries Association (EIA) Standard 222 "Structural Standards for Steel Antenna Towers and Antenna Support Structures."
 Copies of all such inspection reports shall be filed with the Zoning Officer by the applicant/permittee not later than thirty (30) days after receipt thereof by the owner or operator, and all deficiencies noted in such inspection reports shall be remedied promptly by the owner or operator.

-Section 427 Veterinary Office or Kennels
+Section 427 Veterinary Clinics and Kennels

 - A. The applicant shall show compliance with all Commonwealth dog law standards, as it would apply to their operation. - B. All parking and recreation/play areas that abut residential uses shall provide screen planting, and fencing, as necessary, to contain animals. - C. All overnight boarding of animals shall be conducted indoors.
-Kennels shall show means of adequate sound proofing. - D. Shall present a plan that show manure will not become a malodorous nuisance. - E. For the purposes of this ordinance, setbacks as required for the use and district shall be interpreted to include any building or fenced enclosure housing the animals. - F. In the GC Commercial and LI Industrial Districts, no kennel shall be permitted on a lot of less than ten (10) acres.
-To minimize the noise disruption of kennels upon other uses, kennels proposed in GC and LI Districts must be on a lot abutting Interstate 76 (The Pennsylvania Turnpike).
+Kennels shall show means of adequate sound proofing. - D. Shall present a plan that show manure will not become a malodorous nuisance. - E. For the purposes of this ordinance, setbacks as required for the use and district shall be interpreted to include any building or fenced enclosure housing the animals.